Manohar Aich: Physical stats

-In Politics
+In politics

 In 1991, he had also contested elections for the BJP and finished third, collecting over 163,000 votes.
 Also, in 2015, he was given the Banga Bibhushan Award by the Government of West Bengal.

 Personal life

 In March 2012, Aich became a centenarian.
 He credited his good health with "a simple diet of milk, fruits and vegetables along with rice, lentils and fish" and not allowing any tension to creep into his life.
-He had two sons and two daughters.
 His sons run a gym and a fitness centre, in which Aich helped until the last few days of his life.

 Death

 On 5 June 2016, Manohar Aich died in Kolkata, aged 104 years.